-FRESHMAN ALGEBRA
+FRESHMAN ALGEBA

 When the High Schools were build, I can only speak of Providence, RI, each classroom door had